euchrogene/RNA-seq_to_TPM_STAR/README.md

 This is a pipeline to process RNA-seq raw data using AdapterRemoval (by default), map RNA-seq reads to the target gene using STAR, and calculate TPM, FPKM, and counts using RSEM.

-To use this pipeline, all RNA-seq data should be stored in a folder, and the folder path must be provided as the input to '-seq_path'.
+To use this pipeline, all RNA-seq data should be stored in a folder, and the folder path must be provided as the input to '-seq_folder'.

 ** The input ref_seq of STAR version is the genome sequence and the GFF file (important). **